Six-banded Nomad Bee Project

 Six-banded Nomad Bee (Nomada sexfasciata) © Steven Falk

-The Six-banded Nomad Bee (Nomada sexfasciata) is one of Britain’s rarest bees – historically it was found across the south of England, but has recently only been found at one site – Prawle Point in South Devon.
+The Six-banded Nomad Bee (Nomada sexfasciata) is one of Britain’s rarest bees.
+Historically, it was found across the south of England, but has only recently been found at one site – Prawle Point in South Devon, which was the focus of this four-year project.

 View more information